The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 He is also inspired by Japanese art, which he admired for its simplicity, pure lines, and poetic vision of nature.

-🖌️ Oil painting and materials used
+🖌️ Oil paint and materials used

 He favored: